 “L’eterno Secondo” (“The Eternal Second”)

 Gaetano Belloni (26 August 1892 – 9 January 1980) was an Italian cyclist.
 He won the 1920 Giro d’Italia, the Milan-San Remo twice (1917, 1920) and the Giro di Lombardia (Currently Il Lombardia) three-time (1915, 1918, 1928).
 He won a total of 43 races as a professional, including 12 stages at Giro d’Italia.

-In the 1920s Belloni constantly rivalled with his friend Costante Girardengo, being almost always defeated and gaining for this reason the nickname of “Eterno secondo” (“Eternal second”).
+In the 1920s Belloni constantly rivaled with his friend Costante Girardengo, being almost always defeated and gaining, for this reason, the nickname of “Eterno secondo” (“Eternal second”).